History of HPU

-Pyrroles belong to the group of compounds that are known under different names, such as HPU, kryptopyrroluria, KPU, which in the international literature also known as the ‘mauve factor’ or ‘china doll disease’.
-The name kryptopyrroluria is derived from the chemical compounds kryptopyrroles, which in a number of people can be found in the urine.
+Pyrroles belong to the group of compounds associated with a condition known as HPU, kryptopyrroluria or KPU, but also as the ‘mauve factor’ or ‘china doll disease’.
+The name kryptopyrroluria is derived from the chemical compounds kryptopyrroles, which can be found in the urine in certain individuals.

-KPU is a disturbance in the breakdown of haem-containing compounds such as haemoglobin, myoglobin, cytochrome and many other.
-These substances are normally routed back through the bile in the intestine and excreted with the faeces.
-In KPU a part of these compounds excreted through the urine for a period of time because of deficits of stress-minerals and -vitamins.
-KPU is acquired and not genetically controlled.
+KPU is caused by a disturbance in the breakdown of haem-containing compounds such as haemoglobin, myoglobin, cytochrome and many others.
+These substances have usually been excreted via the urine for a certain period of time because of deficits of stress minerals and vitamins.
+KPU is an acquired and not genetically controlled.

-At the end of the 1960s Canadian researchers elucidated the chemical structure of the ‘mauve factor’ as kryptopyrrole.
-The whole of symptoms during that period was referred to as the ‘china doll disease’, a name which was derived from the China dolls with their white faces.
-Most patients with kryptopyrroluria had pale face that is more or less sunlight sensitive, so that they barely came out as the sun was shining.
+In the late 1960s, Canadian researchers elucidated the chemical structure of the ‘mauve factor’ as kryptopyrrole.
+The symptomatology during that period was referred to as the ‘china doll disease’, derived from the white faces of China dolls.
+Most individuals with kryptopyrroluria have pale faces which are often sun-sensitive, therefore they tend to avoid bright sunlight.

-The last important contribution the American psychiatrist Dr. C.C.
-Pfeiffer, who in 1987 wrote a book about psychiatric illnesses and schizophrenia (Mental Illness and Schizophrenia).
-In this he devoted extensive attention to the meaning of kryptopyrrole for the psychiatric field.
+The last important contribution was made by American psychiatrist Dr. C.C.
+Pfeiffer, who wrote the book Mental Illness and Schizophrenia in 1987.
+In this he devoted considerable attention to the meaning of kryptopyrrole in the psychiatric field.

-In the vision of Dr. John Kamsteeg in particular, Dr. Pfeiffer has carried out important work, but it is a pity that kryptopyrroluria was placed in the corner of the psychiatric illnesses.
+Though Dr. John Kamsteeg acknowledges that Dr. Pfeiffer carried out important work, he believes it is a shame that kryptopyrroluria was classified as a psychiatric illness.
 “That it has been detected in psychiatry, has harmed the acceptance of this clinical picture,” he says in the book have you HPU?
 “Psychic complaints may form part of the set of symptoms.
 But the severe psychiatric disorders you see really only in people who have a very high concentration in their urine of the mauve factor.”